-QILT and the associated website are administered by the Social Research Centre under contract to the Australian Government Department of Education, Skills and Employment.
+QILT and the associated website are administered by the Social Research Centre under contract to the Australian Government Department of Education.
 The Social Research Centre is bound by the Australian Privacy Principles (APPs) under the Privacy Act 1988 with respect to the collection, use and disclosure of personal information.

 Generally, the Social Research Centre collects personal information in order to properly and efficiently carry out social research activities, and only uses personal information for the purposes for which it was collected or for a directly related purpose (unless otherwise required by or authorised under law).